Intraday Liquidity Risk Visibility with Sarah McAvoy

 Collateral management, while not a new concept, was traditionally seen as a back-office and middle-office function.
 However, the global financial crisis of 2008 shifted this perception.
 Financial institutions recognized the critical role of collateral in ensuring access to essential liquidity and funding, especially during periods of market volatility.
 This realization, coupled with the implementation of new regulatory measures aimed at strengthening the financial system’s resilience, brought collateral management to the forefront as a vital front-office priority.

-Who Uses Collateral Management?
+Who Benefits from Collateral Management?

 Collateral management is essential for businesses across financial and credit markets to mitigate risks and optimize resources.
 Key industries include banks, insurance companies, broker-dealers, and asset managers, which use collateral in loans, securities financing, and derivatives trading.
 Hedge funds, pension funds, and corporations rely on collateral for leverage, risk management, and asset-backed financing. independent clearinghouses and central counterparties (CCPs) require collateral for margin requirements, while energy traders and private equity firms use it in trading and project financing.
 Additionally, corporate treasuries and regulatory entities manage collateral to meet liquidity needs and ensure compliance with financial regulations.